mrplants/crime_prediction/README.md

 ## Download the Datasets

-Please refer to Sean's section to download the dataset.
+For crime volume prediction, please refer to Sean's section to download the dataset.

-Please refer to Ali's section to download the dataset.
+For crime classification, please refer to Ali's section to download the dataset.
 Specifically the CNN data is hosted and available at: https://drive.google.com/drive/folders/1LOyrqORS4Zszm4n62siat888IIgpx4rx?usp=sharing.
 You will find a text file detailing how the data is structured.